artomich/icq-bot-node/README.md

 </p>
   </code>
 </pre>
-<blockquote>Waiting copies in ICQLife property <b>waitings</b> and stores by his index there after binding to ICQLife.
+<blockquote>Waiting copies in ICQLife property <b>waitings</b> and stores by his index there after binding with ICQLife.
 If you change original ICQWaiting class it doesn't affect on a bound copy.
 Also, changings of bound waitings are ignored by original ICQWaiting</blockquote>
 <pre>
   <code>
   const waiting = new ICQWaiting('pinMessage');